nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-learnings.md

 - Support device rotation.
 - Stack, Absolute, Grid, and Flex Layout Panels are available.
 - StackLayout: Single row or column.
-- VerticalStackLayout, HorizontalStackLayout: Columnar or horizontal alignment, respectively.
+- VerticalStackLayout, HorizontalStackLayout: Vertical or horizontal alignment, respectively.
 - AbsoluteLayout: Utilizes x,y coordinates to place child Controls.
 - FlexLayout: Enables wrapping child Controls if they don't fit into a single row or column.
 - Grid: Child Controls are placed within identified row or column IDs, and can be told to stay within that 'cell', or to span cells (rows or columns).